Evaluation of small elements of the eigenvectors of certain symmetric tridiagonal matrices with high relative accuracy: Analytical Apparatus

+In this subsection, we develop several analytical results pertaining to the eigenvectors of certain tridiagonal symmetric matrices.

-In this subsection, we study some general properties of the matrices of the following type. \begin{definition} Suppose that $n>1$ is a positive integer, and $0<f_1<f_2<\dots$ is an increasing sequence of positive real numbers.
-We define the symmetric tridiagonal $n$ by $n$ matrix $A=A(f)$ via the formula
+In the following theorem, we describe some obvious properties of the eigenvectors of certain tridiagonal symmetric matrices. \begin{thm} Suppose that $n>1$ is an integer, that $2<A_1<A_2<\dots$ is an increasing sequence of positive real numbers, and that the symmetric tridiagonal $n$ by $n$ matrix $A$ is defined via the formula